Mike Yastrzemski Player Props: Giants vs. Dodgers

 Mike Yastrzemski At The Plate

-- Yastrzemski is hitting .254 with 11 doubles, a triple, eight home runs and 16 walks.
+- Yastrzemski has 11 doubles, a triple, eight home runs and 16 walks while hitting .247.

-- He has gone deep in eight games this season (17.0%), leaving the park in 4.2% of his chances at the plate.
+- He has hit a home run in 16.7% of his games this season, and 4.1% of his chances at the plate.

-- Yastrzemski has driven in a run in 13 games this season (27.7%), including seven games with more than one RBI (14.9%).
+- In 13 games this season (27.1%), Yastrzemski has picked up an RBI, and in seven of those games (14.6%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.